Adult Professional Studies Admission

 WHEN TO APPLY

 Asbury University has a rolling admission policy.
 Applications for admission are accepted throughout the calendar year.
+Applications are accepted for start of the fall or spring semesters.
 Students are encouraged to apply for admission at the earliest possible date.
 An early application for admission provides optimal opportunity for financial aid awards, and course selection.
-Applications are accepted for the fall or spring semesters.

 HOW TO APPLY

 For Application process and information and to apply online go to asbury.edu/gps

 Email the APS Admissions Office: APS@asbury.edu

 Adult Professional Studies

 Wilmore, Kentucky 40390